 - provide a space to discuss topics in the context of Open Science,

-- present current developments people at UT and Saxion University should know about.
+- present current developments that people at UT and Saxion University should be aware of.

-Moreover, these events hopefully help to get to know each other better, also across departments.
+These events also aim to help people to get to know each other better, also across departments.

-Since the OSCT is a bottom-up community, you have also power over the events' topics.
-Hence, feel free to suggest topics that should be discussed and bring in any ideas you have in mind.
-Just fill out the form and tell us about your idea.
-This also applies to the monthly newsletter and the blog posts to which you can contribute.
+As the OSCT is a bottom-up community, you also have power over the events' topics.
+So please feel free to suggest any topics you would like to discuss and share your ideas.
+Simply fill out the form and tell us about your idea.
+The same applies to the monthly newsletter to which you can also contribute.

 Upcoming Events